iamvs-2002/JAVA/BASIC/Readme.md

     * **private**
         * modifier applicable for methods and variables.
         * If a memeber is declared as private, then it can be accessed only from within that class.
+        * If a method is declared as private, it means it can be accessed only from within its class.
+It is not possible to call even the child classes.
     * **protected**
     * **static**
     * **final**